farahsamat/dnc/README.md

 <br></br>
 DISCLAIMER

-The data cannot be disclosed publicly as it [contains sensitive information though de-identified](https://mimic.physionet.org/gettingstarted/access/).
+We provide dummy data as the real MIMIC III cannot be disclosed publicly as it [contains sensitive information though de-identified](https://mimic.physionet.org/gettingstarted/access/).
 Due to time constraint, the model training does not really represent sequential data modelling as word embedding is used to represent each text input.
 However we compare the performance of DNC against LSTM, Random Forest and SVM.